krasteki/terraform-move/README.md

 1. In the root main.tf file, add moved configuration blocks for each of the resources moved into modules in the previous step.

+III.
+Rename and move a resource

+1. Rename your vpc module, and update the references to it in the rest of your configuration.

+2. Add the moved block for your VPC changes at the bottom of the file.